-The default Office suite for Linux-based operating system is the most actively developed free and open-source office suite.
+The default Office suite for Linux-based operating systems is the most actively developed free and open-source office suite.

-Included features like Writer, Calculator, Impress, Draw, Math, base helps a user to create edit, and present documents as well as calculate and develop any equation.
+Included features like Writer, Calculator, Impress, Draw, Math, and base help a user to create edit, and present documents as well as calculate and develop any equation.

 Mozilla Corporation created a Free and open-source cross-platform email client used for personal information organizer, news sharing, web feed sharing, and chatting.